Mortgages for Teachers Ireland

 - Only one applicant needs to be a public sector employee to apply for this competitive mortgage proposition.

-- Their rates will be the same for Public sector and non-public sector applications
+- Their rates for Teachers will be the same for Public sector and non-public sector applications

 Helen is a teacher and was appointed before January 2011, she is currently on .9 on the pay scale.
 Her basic income is €46,278.